-supplementary evaluation details (if applicable)
+- supplementary evaluation details (if applicable)

 Apply online through the OUAC by the application deadlines.

-All required documents must be received before your application is considered.
+We must receive all required documents before we consider your application.
 Delayed or incomplete submission of an application may result in a program becoming full and/or fewer course enrollment options.